Watson-Creative/watson-chatbot/README.md

     - Ensure the field has the `required` attribute
     - Asterisks are added when form initializes, not dynamically when attribute changes

+12. **Browser/Location data not being collected**
+    - Check console for "Watson Chat: Browser info collected" and "Watson Chat: Location info collected"
+    - Verify ipinfo.io API is accessible (not blocked by firewall/ad blocker)
+    - Check for CORS errors in browser console
+    - Location data collection is async - ensure form submission waits for it
+    - Test with `watsonChatDebug.checkStatus()` to see full formatted message

+13. **Hidden data visible to users**
+    - Ensure `watchForFormMessages()` is running and processing messages
+    - Check that message contains expected XML tags pattern
+    - Verify CSS class `watson-processed` is being added to prevent reprocessing
+    - Hidden data should only be in the actual message sent to LLM, not displayed

 ### Debug Mode

 The code includes extensive console logging with "Watson Chat:" prefix: